-Course Description Change Effective for Incoming Fall09 Students ADN 218- Role Synthesis
+Course Description Change Effective For Students Beginning Fall09 And All Incoming Students

+ADN 218- Role Synthesis

 Prerequisites: ADN 216

 This 4-week course focuses on the use of the nursing process, leadership and critical thinking skills in managing the care of clients in a clinically intense practicum.
 Introduction to NCLEX-RN and NCLEX Test Plan is also included.
 Clinical experiences emphasize responsibilities of setting priorities, delegating and evaluating clinical performance in collaboration with an assigned preceptor and faculty member.
 Successful completion of a comprehensive exit examination is a course requirement.
 This course is now offered online in addition to the traditional classroom.
 An online orientation is available.
 Fee.
 F, Sp